FelixNgFender/mu2mi/CONTRIBUTING.md

 #### Setting Up Your Development Environment

-Mu2Mi is built with Next.js, PostgreSQL, Minio, and Redis.
+Mu2Mi is built with Next.js, PostgreSQL, and Minio.
 The development environment is orchestrated with Docker Compose.
-To set up your development
+To set up your development environment:
-environment:

 1. Have the required dependencies installed on your machine and the repository cloned.